MarcosLaffitte/EEquAAM/MappingTool/README.md

 python  MappingTool.py  ToyExample_id.smiles
 ```

-- This last command will produce (in particular) the ToyExample_id_aam.smiles file whenever blanaced and suitable reactions are found.<br/>
+- This last command will produce (in particular) the ToyExample_id_aam.smiles file when blanaced and suitable reactions are found.<br/>

 - General Input Format: plain text file with reaction SMILES as follows (this is also the output of NumberingTool.py)<br/>